daniyalb/daniyalb/README.md

 - 👋 Hi, I’m @daniyalb
-- 👀 I’m interested in learning more programming languages such as Java and C++
+- 👀 I’m interested in learning more programming languages such as JavaScript and C++
 - 🌱 I’m currently learning about webscraping using BeautifulSoup4 in python
 - 💞️ I’m looking to collaborate on Python projects which could be made more efficient using the data structures I've learned
 - 📫 How to reach me: bokhari.daniyal@gmail.com